 Mellon Native American Scholars Initiative (NASI) Summer Undergraduate Internships

-The Native American Scholars Initiative (NASI) Undergraduate Summer Internship provides an opportunity for three talented undergraduates to conduct research, to explore career possibilities in archives and special collections, and to learn about advanced training in Native American and Indigenous Studies and related fields.
-This eight-week paid internship program at the American Philosophical Society Library & Museum in Philadelphia will offer a hands-on research experience and will include mentorship and networking opportunities.
+The Native American Scholars Initiative (NASI) Undergraduate Summer Internship provides an opportunity for three undergraduates to conduct research, to explore career possibilities in archives and special collections, and to learn about advanced training in Native American and Indigenous Studies and related fields.
+This eight-week paid internship program at the American Philosophical Society’s Library & Museum in Philadelphia will offer hands-on research experience and will include mentorship and networking opportunities.

-The Native American Scholars Initiative (NASI) is funded by a grant from Mellon Foundation.
+The Native American Scholars Initiative (NASI) is funded by a grant from The Mellon Foundation.
 NASI supports research in the field of Native American and Indigenous Studies and related fields by undergraduates, Native American scholars, Tribal College faculty members, and researchers who work closely with archives and Native communities.

 Applicants will submit:

-- a resume or curriculum vitae
+- A resume or curriculum vitae

-- two letters of reference
+- Two letters of reference

-- a single document containing three short essays addressing each of the following topics (250 words each):
+- A single document containing three short essays addressing each of the following topics (250 words each):

-- 1) summary of academic background;
+- 1. A summary of academic background;

-- 2) a statement of interest in the internship;
+- 2. A statement of interest in the internship;